ChatGTHB/Appium_TestNG_MobileAutomationTesting/README.md

 ## Logging

-The project uses SLF4J with Logback for logging.
-Logs are written to `Appiumlog.txt` and the console, providing detailed information about the test execution and any issues encountered.
+The project uses Log4j2 for logging.
+Configuration is set in the `log4j2.xml` file located in the `src/test/resources/logs` directory.
+Logs provide detailed information about the test execution and any issues encountered.

 ## Contributing